Sri Lanka Coach Vows To Stay On Despite World Cup Exit - UrduPoint

 "If the head coach refuses to step down, we can't force him out, but we can appoint another above him," Fernando was quoted as saying in the mass-circulation Lankadeepa daily.

-Sri Lanka cricket was in crisis when Hathurusingha was appointed in December 2017 after a successful three-year spell in charge of Bangladesh during which he presided over Test wins against England and Australia.
+The Sri Lanka cricket was in crisis when Hathurusingha was appointed in December 2017 after a successful three-year spell in charge of Bangladesh, during which he presided over Test wins against England and Australia.

-Sri Lanka at the time had just been hammered in Tests by India home and away and had played poorly in one-day internationals.
+Sri Lanka at the time had just been hammered in Tests by India at home and away, and had played poorly in one-day internationals.